ecmwf/infero/docs/User_Guide/examples.rst

 of the main sections from the Fortran example is also reported here below (for the full example, refer to *3_example_mimo_fortran.F90*).

-This section below contains the declarations of the necessary input variables. t1 and t2 are the fortran arrays containing the data and t1_name and t2_name are the corresponding names.
-Each tensor must be associated with the name of the input layer of the machine learning model that receives the tensor data as input.
+This section below contains the declaration of the necessary input variables. t1 and t2 are the fortran arrays containing input data and t1_name and t2_name are the names of the input layers to which the tensors will be assigned.

 .. code-block:: fortran